kevinkle/pomft/readme.md

 It might be possible to extend this method to create the pangenome in the beginning too, as nodes will naturally cluster by the number / weight (occurrence) of the edges when the graph is updated.

 lemongraph also provides historical views of the graph, and there might be a way to extract meaningful data out of the differences as well.

+# Sample data

+The .fasta files was annotated using Prokka and the pangenome generated with Roary following https://github.com/microgenomics/tutorials/blob/master/pangenome.md (except for Escherichia).